Electrical Licensing Boards - Mississippi

 Renewal

-Please note that the content provided on the following pages is for your information and convenience and may have been modified by the state since it was last updated here.
+Please note that the content provided on these pages is for your information and convenience and may have been modified by the state since it was last updated here.
 It is the ultimate responsibility of each licensee to verify that they are meeting the requirements of their state for licensing and renewal, and for the edition of the NEC on which their test is based.

 Need Help